SiyaMshengu/SiyaMshengu/README.md

 - Hi, I’m Siyabonga Shabalala, from South Africa, Durban.
 - I'm interested in software development.
 I have experience in C#,Python,Visual basic,ASP.NET and SQL
 - I'm currently learning Python and Javascript.
 - I would like to learn more and collaborate.
+- ALX Graduate
 - You can reach me on my email: siyaabongamshengu@gmail.com

 <!---